FantasticFiasco/certifications/azure/az-900-microsoft-azure-fundamentals/README.md

 - Public cloud - You have no local hardware to manage or keep up-to-date – everything runs on your cloud provider’s hardware
 - Hybrid cloud - Combines public and private clouds, allowing you to run your applications in the most appropriate location

-## Core Cloud Services - Azure architecture and service guarantees
+## Azure architecture and service guarantees

 - Region - A region is a geographical area on the planet containing at least one, but potentially multiple datacenters that are nearby and networked together with a low-latency network
 Region Pairs - Each Azure region is always paired with another region within the same geography (such as US, Europe, or Asia) at least 300 miles away.